Jack Sinclair (footballer): 2017-2019

 Sinclair was awarded Robert Harvey's number 35 ahead of the 2017 season, with Sinclair stating that “when they offered it to me I was more than happy to say yes.
 I watched a lot of the Sainters growing up and Robert Harvey was one of my favourite players to watch across the whole league”.
 Sinclair was left out of the Saints side for the first five matches of 2017, but returned to the side and did not miss another senior match for the season, playing as a wingman and half-forward.
 He averaged just under 21 disposals a game and had three games of 25 disposals or more.

 Ahead of the 2018 season, Champion Data ranked Sinclair as one of the AFL's 55 'elite' footballers, with his inside game, his pressure and his scoreboard impact listed as he key traits.
 Sinclair went on to play 20 games that season, averaging just under 20 disposals a game.

-Sinclair was one of seven Saints to play ever game in 2019, predominantly playing on the wing and averaging 17 disposals and four tackles per game.
+Sinclair was one of seven Saints to play every game in 2019, predominantly playing on the wing and averaging 17 disposals and four tackles per game.
 He also was in the Saints' top three for metres gained.